nlehir/AlgoGraph/README.md

 # Algorithmic complexity and graphs

-This repository will contain the slides, the project description, code exercices and other documents for 5th year students at epitech for the course "Algorithmic complexity and graphs".
+Slides,  project description, code exercices and other documents for 5th year students at epitech for the course "Algorithmic complexity and graphs".

 ## slides